VictorieeMan/tech.victoriee.com/blog-site/docs/blog/posts/3_mve-browser-plugin.md

 ### Step 0: Basics
 You'll need a computer, a text editor and a browser.
 For testing and development I personally think that the [firefox developer edition](https://www.mozilla.org/en-US/firefox/developer/) is the easiest to work with.
 But any Chrome based browser will also do.

 Create a working directory on your computer, name it anything you like.
 I'll call mine `hello-world-browser-plugin`.
 Open the directory and create a file called `manifest.json`.
-This is the most important file of your plugin and it must be named exaclty right.
+This is the most important file of your plugin, and it must be named exactly right.

 ### Step 1: manifest.json